MatthewGilligan/WriteUp/Week6.md

 Level 4's README said: " Swipa's escalated their tactics...there's a bunch of fake passwords added in.
 Can you figure out which line wasn't created by Swipa?"
 After finding the creds file, I opened it with cat, and found hundreds of usernames and passwords, just like the README told me.
 I remembered that we could use the git blame command in order to track who edited what line.
 I entered "git blame credsLevel2.txt", and it just kept on generating more and more until I quit using ctrl + c to stop the generation.
 This level stumped me for a while, because I kept trying to find a way to comb through all of the usernames and passwords with commands.
 I kept looking things up, but I couldn't find a solution that didn't involve generating the whole data set first.
 I then decided to just generate the whole data set and comb through it while I was generating it.
 I kept holding the "enter" key, and eventually stopped when I saw "xX_liltimmyT_Xx" as the author of the username and password, level5_1965, 062930.
 I entered these into su and switched to level 5.
+(Later, I found out that I could've used git log "log.txt" to put all of the entries into a txt file and use a regular expression (regex) that searches through the file.
+I do not currently have a solid grasp on regexes, but I definitely want to learn more, because they seem really useful)

 ### Level 5
 This level was solved fairly quickly by ls'ing and finding a file called "credsLevel6.txt".
 I then cat'd this file and it contained the user name and password for level 6.